-I recently read an article in Newsweek in which the author of the article, as a high school commencement speaker, told the graduates they were not special.
-In context he meant that they were no more important than everyone else.
+I recently read an article in Newsweek (no longer available) in which the writer, David McCullough, as a high school commencement speaker, told the graduates they were not special.
+Now, in context, he meant that they were no more important than everyone else.
 They should not expect to get special treatment, to be put in front of the queue, bump up a grade, request a test retake, or to be given certain privileges.
 In the real world you need to work for opportunities.

 Your job is to not educate the user on how to use your system, your job is to design the system so that the user has what they need to intuitively understand what they need to do to get their task done.